 Floors including sub-floors

 Repair category 1

-Notes Sections of flooring are loose and uneven.
+Notes No significant defects evident.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

-Repair category 1
+Repair category 2

-Notes Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.
+Notes Kitchen base and wall units are dated and reaching the end of their useful life.
+Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.